Anthony Watsham

-Anthony Watsham FRES (30 April 1924 – 17 January 2019) was a member of the Society of Jesus, Catholic priest, and noted entomologist.
+Anthony Watsham FRES (30 April 1924 – 17 January 2019) was a member of the Society of Jesus, a Catholic priest, and a noted entomologist.
 He spent more time at St Ignatius College to the time he died.
 He was made an honorary lifetime member of the Entomological Society of Southern Africa in 2001, and was also a Fellow of the Royal Entomological Society in England.

 Life

 Watsham was born in Aylesbury, England, on 30 April 1924.
-He studied architecture before joining the Royal Air Force and during the Second World War served in India.
+He studied architecture before joining the Royal Air Force and served in India during the Second World War.
 Upon his return to England in 1947 he entered the Jesuits, and was ordained a Catholic priest in 1958.
 From 1961 he taught at St. Aidian's College in Grahamstown, South Africa, and it was here that he began his study of scelionidae.

 He joined the Jesuit Mission in Zimbabwe in 1967, teaching biology at Saint Ignatius College (Zimbabwe) and at Macheke.
 After his retirement from teaching in 1994 Warsham moved to the Convent at Macheke in eastern Zimbabwe and continued to study hymenoptera, while also painting African butterflies.
 He then moved to St Ignatius College Chishawasha where he spent the rest of his days.

 He died at home in his sleep on 17 January 2019 in Harare, Zimbabwe.